On canonical transformations between equivalent Hamiltonian formulations of General Relativity: Comparison of the two Hamiltonian formulations of GR

 Thus, we have two Hamiltonians with two sets of phase-space variables, $\left( g_{\alpha\beta},\pi^{\alpha\beta}\right) $ and $\left( g_{\alpha\beta},p^{\alpha\beta}\right) $; the momenta of these two sets are connected by the transformation of (\ref{eqnE18}) and the components of the metric tensor are identical in both formulations.
 The two sets of fundamental Poisson brackets (PB) are:

 and

-Note that the conjugate momenta have to be introduced for all generalized coordinates irrespective of whether or not the corresponding time derivatives (velocities) for particular fields are present in the Lagrangian.
-(In fact, in the first-order, metric-affine, formulations of GR \cite{Einstein} some fields enter the Lagrangian with no derivatives, but nevertheless momenta, conjugate to all of fields, are needed \cite{KK}.)
+Note that the conjugate momenta have to be introduced for all generalized coordinates irrespective of whether or not the corresponding time derivatives (\textquotedblleft velocities\textquotedblright) for particular fields are present in the Lagrangian.
+In fact, in the first order, metric-affine, formulations of GR due to Einstein \cite{Einstein} (for English translation see \cite{Einstein-eng}) some fields enter the Lagrangian with no derivatives, but nevertheless momenta, conjugate to all of fields, are needed \cite{KK, affine-metric}.

 For regular, i.e. non-singular, systems, the two sets of phase-space variables are related to each other by a canonical transformation if and only if the following relations are fulfilled

 In our case, which is based on the use of phase-space variables of \cite{Pirani} and \cite{Dirac}, we have to explicitly check in detail only one PB (the rest of PBs is obviously fulfilled) to find